 Road Rage is continuing to rise among US drivers according to a recent study conducted by AAA.
 According to the study, four out of every five drivers admit to driving angry or aggressively at one time or another.
 The study also estimated that over half of drivers, 104 million, tailgate other cars on purpose.
-We consider taking road rage cases only when there is ALSO a car accident involved.
+We consider taking cases concerning road rage accident accidents in Tampa only when there is ALSO a car accident involved.

 - 95 million people admit to yelling at other drivers

 - 91 million people say that they “angry honk” their horn